stajichlab/SOP_data/Data_and_Code/Jbrowse_Instructions.md

 ```
 On the web a user browsing will not have permission to see `https://cluster.hpcc.ucr.edu/~YOURUSERNAME/private` but the URL `https://cluster.hpcc.ucr.edu/~YOURUSERNAME/private/MYSEKR1TPROJECT` will be visible.
 This is called security by obscurity, if you generate a long random string instead of `MYSEKR1TPROJECT` it would be hard to guess it (though note this not really secure since anyone reading network traffic and see the string would now know the the URL to go to).
 Generally if you want to protect the data, setup a `.htaccess/.htpasswd` to require logging in.

-## Setting up your own copy of JBrowse software from scratch
+## Setting up your own copy of JBrowse software

-(some of this was not working well unless you add `module load python` which is really just loading other hpcc modules.)

 Use [git](https://git-scm.com/) to clone a copy of the software into `~/bigdata/` folder.
 (20 seconds)
 ```
 cd ~/bigdata
 git clone https://github.com/gmod/jbrowse
+cd jbrowse
+git checkout 1.16.9-release
 ```

 ## Using already setup JBrowse environment

 There are several ways to install JBrowse - it could be you are running this on your own laptop/server or other location.

 The next directions are specific to the UCR HPCC.
 These instructions use an already build conda environment which you can link to:
 ```
 cd ~/.html/private
 ln -s ~/bigdata/jbrowse
 cd jbrowse